Ravens release Justin Tucker after accusations by massage therapists of inappropriate behavior

+The Baltimore Ravens are describing it as a football decision, and it came before the NFL completed its investigation into Justin Tucker.

+Whatever the underlying reasons, the team is moving on from its star kicker.

-OWINGS MILLS, Md.
-(AP) — The Baltimore Ravens announced Monday they are releasing kicker Justin Tucker, months after reports that he was accused of inappropriate sexual behavior by massage therapists.
+The Ravens announced Monday they've decided to release Tucker, months after reports that he was accused of inappropriate sexual behavior by massage therapists.
+A five-time All-Pro, the 35-year-old Tucker has played his entire 13-year career with Baltimore.
+He's considered one of the best kickers in NFL history, although 2024 was his worst season.

 “Every decision we make has to be based on football,” Harbaugh said.
 "You’ve got a rookie kicker in here.
 You took him in the sixth round, early in the sixth round.
 He’s a talented guy.
 Just from a football standpoint — salary cap, all the different things that you just take into consideration — whatever we decide to do over the next few weeks will be based on football.”

-A five-time All-Pro, the 35-year-old Tucker is considered one of the best kickers in NFL history.
-He holds the record for the longest kick at 66 yards, and his success rate of 89.1% on field goals is the best all-time among players with at least 100 attempts.
-He’s played 13 seasons, all with Ravens.
+Tucker holds the record for the longest kick in NFL history at 66 yards, and his success rate of 89.1% on field goals is the best all-time among players with at least 100 attempts.
+He was the last remaining player on the Ravens from their most recent Super Bowl title, which occurred when he was a rookie.

-However, last season was his worst as a pro.
-He missed a career-high eight field goal attempts, although he rebounded a bit down the stretch.
+In 2022, he agreed to a four-year contract extension through the 2027 season.
+That deal included $17.5 million guaranteed.

 “Justin created many significant and unforgettable moments in Ravens history,” DeCosta said.
 “His reliability, focus, drive, resilience and extraordinary talent made him one of the league's best kickers for over a decade.
 We are grateful for Justin's many contributions while playing for the Ravens.
 We sincerely wish him and his family the very best in this next chapter of their lives.”